# #

-THE SYMBOLS AT THE CENTER OF ALL IMPORTANT PLACES
+THE POWER SYMBOLS AT THE CENTER OF MAJOR PLACES

 The equestrian statue of the king on pont Neuf bridge is their common origin.